 The collapse of the housing market left Stockton to contend with mounting retiree health-care costs and eroding tax dollars in the wake of the recession, amid accounting errors that overstated municipal revenues.

 Negotiations with creditors began on March 27 and were extended to June 25.
-Calpers and Wells Fargo, the nation’s biggest home lender, and bond insurer Assured Guaranty (AGO) were among at least 18 creditors involved in the talks.
+Calpers and Wells Fargo, the nation’s biggest home lender, and bond insurer Assured Guaranty (AGO:US) were among at least 18 creditors involved in the talks.

 The case is In Re Stockton, 12-32118, U.S. Bankruptcy Court, Eastern District of California (Sacramento).